atlas-doc/doc/atlas-api-documentation/quick-start.md

 - [Search](./api-reference/shopping-and-ticketing/search.md)

-Please record `routingIdentifier` for each routing offer.
+Please record the `routingIdentifier` for each routing offer.

 ## 2. Verify